Series of Hessian-Vector Products for Tractable Saddle-Free Newton Optimisation of Neural Networks: Experiments

 \subsection{UCI~Energy}

 We begin with a small-scale experiment on UCI~Energy as a proof of concept, training for 6\,000 full-batch training epochs.
 We compare our algorithm to a number of baselines\footnote{We also include an L-BFGS \citep{liu_limited_1989} baseline in Appendix~\ref{app:lbfgs}}: \begin{tightdescription} \item[Exact SFN] Full-Hessian implementation of the absolute-value eigenvalue strategy of \citet{pascanu_saddle_2014}, where we compute the eigenvalue decomposition and take the absolute value of the eigenvalues.
 We additionally replace eigenvalues near zero with a small constant and then compute the exact inverse of the resulting saddle-free Hessian.
 For this method, we tune the learning rate, momentum, the threshold for replacing small eigenvalues, and constant which replaces the small eigenvalues. \item[Ours] Our implementation of Algorithm~\ref{alg:Training}, using tuned learning rate, momentum, series length $K$ and order of acceleration $N$.
 As described in Section~\ref{ref:MiscDerivations}, we adapt $V$ using the loose bound $V \geq \frac{\norm{\mathbf{H}^2 \mathbf{g}}}{\norm{\mathbf{g}}}$ starting with an initial value of 100, as we found minimal benefit to explicitly tuning $V$.
+Noting the inherent instability of attempting to invert near-zero eigenvalues, we add a fixed damping coefficient to the Hessian at each use, which we treat as another hyperparameter to optimise.
 We also considered more accurate approximations to $V$ that would attain a tighter bound (such as computing the largest eigenvalue using power iteration), but found these held little to no benefit. \item[SGD] Classical stochastic gradient descent, with a tuned learning rate. \item[Adam] \citep{kingma_adam_2015} We tune all the parameters, i.e.~learning rate, $\epsilon$, $\beta_1$ and $\beta_2$. \item[KFAC (DeepMind)] \citep{martens_optimizing_2015} We use the implementation of \citet{botev_kfac-jax_2022} which includes adaptive learning rates, momentum, and damping; we tune the initial damping. \end{tightdescription} The first algorithm above is an exact version of our algorithm, which is tractable in this particular setting.
 We also considered including an exact implementation of the Newton second-order update but this diverged rapidly, presumably due to the non-convexity of the optimisation task, so we do not include it here.

 Figure~\ref{fig:uci_energy_profiles_and_rankings_subset} shows the training and test losses both in terms of wall-clock time and as a function of the number of optimisation steps.
 Exact~SFN achieves the best training loss, as we may hope from it being an exact SFN method.
 This is encouraging, since it provides proof of concept that our approach is generally sensible in the exact setting.
 However, it does not converge as quickly as may be desired --- in comparison, KFAC~(DeepMind) and Adam make much faster progress, even when considering the change in loss per iteration, rather than wall-time.
 Our algorithm deflects from the Exact SFN trend, as its approximate nature would suggest, but does not approach the performance exhibited by KFAC~DeepMind.